mattheww/gomill/gomill_docs/results.rst

 .. todo:: Mention void and unfinished games, and forfeits (ie, say what the distinction is.

-.. todo:: explain CPU time calculation.
+.. todo:: explain CPU time calculation [see 'SGF output']

 .. todo:: say anything about player codes and matchup codes?
 And describe_engine.
 Possibly a ^^^-level heading for player descriptions.